kottans/frontend/tasks/weather-app.md

 When you're done with your challenge push your code to github repo and publish it using `gh-pages`. _Add link to it to your main frontend tasks repo._

-If you honestly finished all the previous steps than go ahead and share it with others - send a message in [course channel](chat) with the link to you repo and the words "Weather APP - finished" and add link to repo with code of the website.
+Great job!
+Go ahead and share your progress with others - send a message in [course channel](chat) with the link to you repo and the words "Weather APP - finished" and add link to repo with code of the website.

 ## Weather app